 Survey results are meant for general information only, and are not based on recognised statistical methods.

-Located in the heart of the Peace Region, Fort St John is home to the Alaska Highway News, a rich source of local news and history for more than 70 years, with a proud claim to fame as the newspaper established by Ma Murray.
+Located in the heart of the Peace Region, Fort St John has been home to the Alaska Highway News, a rich source of local news and history for more than 70 years, with a proud claim to fame as the newspaper established by Ma Murray.

 Fort St John was a boom-town from birth, and Margaret Lally "Ma" Murray and her husband, George, pioneered the Alaska Highway News to document its growth.